streambed/xdp-apps/ict-soil-dendrometer-probe/README.md

-# Setting the ICT Soil Mosture Dendrometer Sensor up in the CISCO FDP Control Panel with sandbox
+# Setting the ICT Soil Moisture Dendrometer Sensor up in the CISCO FDP Control Panel with sandbox

 Adapted from https://streambed.io/sdk-reference/tutorial/configuration.html